 Captain Buck Rogers was a former U.S. Air Force pilot and astronaut who, following a freak accident during a deep space flight, finds himself awakened in 2491, when he tragically learns that everyone he ever knew was gone.
 Do you remember his frozen look from the pilot?
 Gerard was sprayed all over with an ordinary dry shampoo, so he couldn’t open his eyes or move.
 And apparently while he was waiting to shoot the scene, he fell asleep.

-But his actor Gil Gerard was wide awake when he stepped onto the scene in 1971, though his big break came from ‘73 to ‘76 when he played Dr. Alan Stewart in over 300 episodes of The Doctors.
-Then in ‘77 he was part of probably the best entry in the Airport-franchise, as Gerard played Frank Powers.
+But Gil Gerard was wide awake when he stepped onto the scene in 1971, though his big break came from ‘73 to ‘76 when he played Dr. Alan Stewart in over 300 episodes of the soap opera The Doctors.
+Then in ‘77, he was part of probably the best entry in the Airport-franchise, as Gerard played Frank Powers.
 Then it was time to lead the cast of Buck Rogers.

 Gerard was the subject of a documentary that was written and directed by his then-longtime companion, Adrienne Crow.
 The film documented his life-saving mini-gastric bypass surgery done in October of 2005.

-Gerard struggled with his weight, a battle that stemmed from addictive personality, having gone through recovery for cocaine and alcohol abuse after his divorce from actress Connie Sellecca in the mid-1980s; his compulsive eating habits increased and by the time of the documentary and his weight had risen to over 350 pounds, with many life-threatening health problems in tow, including type 2 diabetes.
-But the surgery proved life-changing, and within ten months, Gil lost a total of 145 lbs.
+Gerard struggled with his weight, a battle that stemmed from an addictive personality, having gone through recovery for cocaine and alcohol abuse after his divorce from actress Connie Sellecca in the mid-1980s.
+His compulsive eating habits increased and by the time of the documentary his weight had risen to over 350 pounds, with many life-threatening health problems in tow, including type 2 diabetes.
+But the surgery proved life-changing, and within ten months Gil lost a total of 145 lbs.

 Here we must toast to two parts of the essential Twiki, the small drone that was created to work in the space mines.
 Felix Silla provided the physical performance.
 He was born in Italy and trained as a circus performer before coming to the United States in 1955, where he jumped right back into things, with The Ringling Brothers Circus.
 In 1963 he began acting, and just two years later he became the ever-so-hairy Cousin Itt as part of the ever so creepy Addams Family.

-His small stature also lent him to some iconic roles, from the Polka Dotted Horse in HR PufnStuf to an Ewok in 1983’s Return of the Jedi.
-His last big small role, was as the Emperor Penguin in 1992’s Batman Returns.
+His small stature also lent him to some iconic roles, from the alien Talosian in the first Star Trek pilot, “The Cage,” to Polka Dotted Horse in H.R.
+Pufnstuf and an Ewok in 1983’s Return of the Jedi.
+His last big small role was as the Emperor Penguin in 1992’s Batman Returns.
 Sadly, Silla died in April of 2021 after a battle with pancreatic cancer.
 He was 84 years old.

-We also have to include the legendary Mel Blanc, who providing the voice of Twiki.
+We also have to include the legendary Mel Blanc, who provided the voice of Twiki.

-Originally, Twiki was intended to just make unintelligible electronic noises, you know, the biddibiddbiddibiddi… but they determined that to be too similar to R2-D2 in Star Wars, so his vocal patterns were altered.
-Everyone should know, but Mel Blanc was nicknamed “The Man of a Thousand Voices,” and is regarded as one of the most influential voice actors of all time, giving life to such iconic characters as Bugs Bunny, Mr. Spacely, and Barney Rubble.
+Originally, Twiki was intended to just make unintelligible electronic noises ala biddibiddbiddibiddi, but they determined that to be too similar to R2-D2 in Star Wars, so his vocal patterns were altered.
+Well known is the fact that Mel Blanc was nicknamed “The Man of a Thousand Voices,” and is regarded as one of the most influential voice actors of all time, giving life to such iconic characters as Bugs Bunny, Mr. Spacely, and Barney Rubble.
 Blanc passed away in 1989, at the age of 81.